Guide to the Papers of Charles and John Ulm

 The series also contains ephemera in the form of menus from tributes given in honour of Ulm in 1928 and 1929.
 The 1928 also honours Kingsford Smith and both men have autographed the back of the menu.

-Folder 1 'Charles Thomas Phillippe (CTP) Ulm his words': includes correspondence, articles, obituaries and a typescript copy of a book written by Ulm, 1920-1934, 1960
+'Charles Thomas Phillippe (CTP) Ulm his words': includes correspondence, articles, obituaries and a typescript copy of a book written by Ulm, 1920-1934, 1960 (File 1)

-Folder 2 Photograph of Charles Ulm flying, c.
-1920-1921
+Photograph of Charles Ulm flying, c.
+1920-1921 (File 2)

-Folder 3 Copy of 'Motor Traffic Act', two menus and copies of Ulm's letterhead, 1922-1929
+Copy of 'Motor Traffic Act', two menus and copies of Ulm's letterhead, 1922-1929 (File 3)

-Folder 4 'Charles Thomas Phillippe (CTP) Ulm birth certificate, obits': includes a photograph and notebook of Ulm's wife, Mary Josephine, 1927-1934, 1998
+'Charles Thomas Phillippe (CTP) Ulm birth certificate, obits': includes a photograph and notebook of Ulm's wife, Mary Josephine, 1927-1934, 1998 (File 4)

-Series 2 World War I documents c.
+Series 2.
+World War I documents, c.
 1913-1919

 When World War I broke out in 1914, Ulm was keen to enlist.
 Although he was too young to enlist at the age of sixteen, he did so under the name of Charles Jackson.
 He saw service in the Dardanelles but was wounded in action and returned to Australia.
 In 1917 he re-enlisted under his own name but was badly wounded and returned home in 1919.

 The series includes Ulm's original discharge certificates and service record book.
-The last two folders contain photocopies of documents, including correspondence between Ulm's family and the Department of Defence, medical records and other war service records.
+The last two files contain photocopies of documents, including correspondence between Ulm's family and the Department of Defence, medical records and other war service records.

-Folder 1 Discharge certificates and record of service book, 1913-1917
+Discharge certificates and record of service book, 1913-1917 (File 1)

-Folder 1 Discharge certificates and record of service book, 1913-1917
+Discharge certificates and record of service book, 1913-1917 (File 1)

-Folder 2 Photocopy of Ulm's personal dossier for the AIF, 1914-1919
+Photocopy of Ulm's personal dossier for the AIF, 1914-1919 (File 2)

-Folder 3 Photocopies of other service records, 1914-1917
+Photocopies of other service records, 1914-1917 (File 3)

-Series 3 Percival Moodie, 1919-1934
+Series 3.
+Percival Moodie, 1919-1934

 Percival Moodie, a friend of Ulm, was a chemist from Bathurst, New South Wales who shared Ulm's interest in aviation.
 Moodie was at one time Chairman and Managing Director of the Western Aero Company Limited and a Director of Western and Southern Provincial (WASP) Airlines.